 I was lucky enough to be introduced to the restorative power of tea at a very young age.
 My dad was stationed with the U.S. Navy in Naples when I was nine.
 My brother and I were quickly adopted by several wonderful British friends who became our extended family overseas.
 Known as “Super Sue” and “Mighty Mike,” we thrived on the attention and were happily introduced to the wonders of Paddington Bear and afternoon tea.
 I’ve always loved tea so, of course, I didn’t hesitate at all when Choice Organic Teas offered to send me some of their blends to feature on my blog.
+Here’s the obligatory health warning – tea can damage your teeth if drunk in excess, especially if you drink it with sugar.
+The different organic compounds within the tea can have negative effects on your teeth, causing them to rot, and if you have sugar in your tea this would only make it worse.
+If you found that you were having teething problems due to drinking too much tea, it would definitely be worth visiting a dentist like this Dentist Louisville to get some advice on how you can improve the health of your teeth.
+Crikey, when did I become a doctor.
+Enough about teeth, let’s get back to tea!

 I received an assortment of three teas: Throat Cozy; Lemon Lavender Mint; and, my favorite, English Breakfast.
 John had a bit of a scratchy throat, so he tried the Throat Cozy tea which is imbued with “anise, Europe’s most popular herb to calm the occasional cough, lends an irresistible licorice flavor.
 It’s a slightly sweet, velvety blend sure to please and ease your throat.”
 It really did the trick.
 It’s flavorful and soothing.